The competition for visits in 2024 closed on January 29, 2024!

-Finnish HEIs also noted that administrators, students, teachers and researchers on the departmental level at Finnish HEIs are not yet adequately familiar with Fulbright opportunities.
+Finnish HEIs also noted that administrators, students, teachers and researchers on the departmental level at Finnish HEIs are not yet adequately familiar with Fulbright grant opportunities.
 On the departmental level there is not enough familiarity with the programs available for U.S. academia to visit Finnish universities or opportunities provided for Finnish scholars and researchers to visit U.S. institutions, and for this reason Finnish institutions may miss out on important opportunities.

 This new grant has been designed specifically to respond to the above feedback from Finnish institutions.